 This easy focaccia pizza is inspired by the classic Italian bread, and uses store-bought pizza dough for a quick and easy dinner!

-Guys, this isn’t traditional focaccia— it’s a cheater recipe.
+Guys, this isn't traditional focaccia-- it's a shortcut recipe.

 I've been making this focaccia pizza over and over again, switching up the toppings for whatever I'm in the mood for.